 Ps This photo is not the Sydney 1981 Anzac Day March....and I have no idea who the red circled person is!

-I am a documentary filmmaker, writer, film valuer and Honorary Research Associate in the School of Communication, Faculty of Arts and Social Sciences, UTS.
-I am currently working on a digital archival project: ‘memory=film: a filmmaker’s diary’, drawn from my 30 year super 8 collection, and a nonfiction essay-memoir about neo-colonising in the Kimberley, ‘Notes From a Dry Town’.
-My previous documentary was Island Home Country, produced as a doctorate at UTS and released on ABC TV and a range of local and international film festivals.
-My documentaries are available online (VOD) at beamAfilm
+I am a documentary filmmaker, writer, film valuer and Visiting Scholar in the School of Communication, Faculty of Arts and Social Sciences, UTS.
+I am currently seeking post production finance for ‘memory film: a filmmaker's journey' (with Documentary Australia Foundation) and drawn from my Super8 collection (1974-2003).
+My previous documentary was Island Home Country, produced as a doctorate at UTS, released on ABC TV and local and international film festivals.
+My documentaries, including

 and To The Other Shore